-Queensland Treasurer Andrew Fraser introduced his second budget into state parliament today with the state over half a billion dollars in the red.
-Fraser said the worst set of global economic circumstances in more than 75 years has resulted in rising unemployment and revenues from transfer duties, GST and royalties taking a battering.
-But just as the impact of the so-called federal “horror” budget was muted by judicious advanced leaking, most of the key items in Queensland’s budget were in the public domain before Fraser gave the details to his parliamentary colleagues in Brisbane today.
+Queensland Treasurer Andrew Fraser introduced his second budget into state parliament today with a deficit of half a billion dollars.
+Fraser said the worst set of global economic circumstances in 75 years has resulted in rising unemployment and revenues from transfer duties, GST and royalties taking a battering.
+Just as the impact of the so-called federal “horror” budget was muted by advanced leaking, most of the key items in Queensland’s budget were in the public domain before Fraser gave the details to parliament in Brisbane today.

-Fraser said the centre of the budget was an $18.2 billion capital works program with funding for roads, ports, schools, transport and other infrastructure.
+Fraser said the centrepiece of the budget was an $18.2 billion capital works program with funding for roads, ports, schools, transport and other infrastructure.
 This capital outlay will support 127,000 full-time jobs.
-The Abbot Point coal terminal will be expanded at a cost of $305 million, there will be a Bundaberg ring road at $100 million, and $464 million will be spent on the Gold Coast Rapid Transit project.
-In Brisbane, $259 million goes towards the Gateway duplication and another $125 is spent on the new Houghton Highway Bridge.
+The Abbot Point coal terminal will be expanded at a cost of $305 million, there will be a Bundaberg ring road at $100 million, and $464 million will be spent on the Gold Coast Rapid Transit.
+In Brisbane, $259 million goes towards the Gateway duplication and another $125m is spent on the new Houghton Highway Bridge.
 Disappointingly not much will be spent on public transport.

-To pay for all of this, the government announced its revised fiscal principles designed to save $5.4 billion over four years.
+The government announced its revised fiscal principles designed to save $5.4 billion over four years.
 This figure does not include asset sales.
-As flagged earlier, the 8c fuel subsidy will be abolished saving $2.4 billion.
-There will also be the promised “public sector efficiency dividend” of $280 million a year from 2009-10 which the government says will not impact on “front line service delivery”.
+The 8c fuel subsidy will be abolished saving $2.4 billion.
+There will also be a “public sector efficiency dividend” of $280 million a year from 2009-10 which the government says will not impact on “front line service delivery”.
 But what will go are local government grant and subsidy programs.
 Motor vehicle registration will increase from 1 June.
 The tax rate on casino gaming machine wins will go from 10 percent to 20 for Townsville and Cairns and from 20 percent to 30 percent for Brisbane and the Gold Coast.
 Apprentice and trainee wages will be excluded from payroll tax and the government will extend a further 25 percent rebate on these wages.
 But Fraser said the government’s own wage bill will only increase by 2.5 percent with MPs to continue their pay freeze.